 Throughout your programme, there are various kinds of assessment we’ll use to help you test your skills and see your progress.
 Those include examinations, reviews with your manager, and then comes your final year.

 Here, you’ll find your big chance to demonstrate everything you’ve learned.
 You’ll build your portfolio of work-based evidence, and you’ll work on a risk-based final project – all the while supported by your manager, tutor and team.
-Then at the end, you’ll have your professional presentation and discussion, led by Barclays and by an independent assessor – all of whom are there to help you do well.
+Then at the end, you’ll have your professional presentation and panel discussion, led by Barclays and by independent assessors from other financial organisations and from the professional qualification body – all of whom are there to help you do well.